 - Collector.
 He became one of the most voracious collectors of art the British royal family has ever seen.
 Charles was a passionate collector but not a connoisseur, he relied on intermediaries to advise him.
-He spent lavishly even when in debt to achieve 'splendour and liberality'. - Prices.
+See p.
+149 he spent lavishly even when indebt to achieve 'splendour and liberality'. - Prices.
 It was not astronomically expensive, he spent about £8,000 a year and his biggest purchase was £18,000 against his total crown revenues of nearly £1 million a year.
 He spent far more on buildings, masques and clothes.
 A fashionable suit cost £500 but a full length Van Dyck cost £50. - Spain.
 Charles travelled with Buckingham to Spain to woo the Infanta.
 It was a crazy and dangerous expedition carried out without permission.
-The Spanish insisted on Charles becoming Catholic, anti-Catholic laws being rescinded and Catholicism allowed in England.
+The Spanish insisted on Charles becoming Catholic, anti-Catholic being removed and Catholicism allowed in England.
 In the end Charles agreed and swore agreement to all their demands and agreed to marry the Infanta.
 On his return he changed his mind.
 He continued to purchase art during his visit advised by Endymion Porter and Balthazar Gerbier.
 Charles adopted Spanish habits, he learnt to dress soberly, keep his collection private, value the artist over the subject and value the composition and style over the subject.
 For the first time the artist was noted.
 He also realised that the artists he had collected previously were old-fashioned.
 Charles's purchasing across Europe tripled the price of masters like Titian as he competed with Philip IV of Spain.
-The Spanish trip was a serious error of judgement which cost £30,000 but no one in England was aware of the fiasco and Charles was praised.
+The misadventure cost £30,000 but no one in England was aware of the fiasco and Charles was praised.
 James died in 1625 and Charles became king.
 Buckingham went to France to bring back Henrietta Maria (also a Catholic) as a bride and Rubens painted his portrait for £500.
-England drifted into a war with Spain.
+England drifted in war with Spain.
 Henrietta was never crowned gueen as she refused to attend a ceremony led by William Laud, a protestant archbishop. - Gonzaga collection.
 Between 1627 and 1629 Charles bought the Gonzaga collection in Mantua, 400 paintings for £18,000.
 This established his reputation as a collector throughout Europe.
-It included Raphael, Mantegna, Correggio, Giulio Romano and Guido Reni. - By 1627, art had become the new religion in London. - In 1629 Charles disbanded Parliament and start the 'Eleven Years of Tyranny', as it was later called. - In the mid-1630s Charles ruled supreme, he was healthy, had an heir, a happy marriage and did not need Parliament.
-He also had
+It included Raphael, Mantegna, Correggio, Giulio Romano and Guido Reni. - Art had become by 1627 the new religion in London. - In the mid-1630s Charles ruled supreme, he was healthy, had an heir, a happy marriage and did not need Parliament.
+He also had one of the largest art collections in Europe at a time when paintings represented prestige and discernment.